 Understanding Symbolism

 One of the most essential literary devices out there is symbolism.
 Symbol meaning, or symbolic meaning, is fluid, versatile, and extremely impactful to the audience when used skillfully.
-As a writer, full grasp of symbolism is integral to writing a visual and meaningful movie.
 So, let’s get symbolic.

 SYMBOL DEFINITION Literature & Film